lse-ds105/ds105a-project-politics_and_datascience/docs/index.md

 ### Crime category data:
 Explanation = This bar chart shows the number of types of crime around kings cross, London, in 2021.

-Findings = There is a clear range of counts in these findings with antisocial having around 7,000 vs. possession of weapon with XXX.
+Findings = There is a clear range of counts in these findings with antisocial having around 7,000 vs. possession of a weapon with 109.

 Consider = Why is there such a stark difference?
 Consider that the area of kings cross is surrounded by various drinking locations, which may explain the high proportion of antisocial behaviours.